pippaamy/fe-news/README.md

 # Good News App

 This is a social news site, similar to reddit.
-NC News contains, articles are divided into topics, and each article allows users to upvote or downvotes using the API.
+NC News contains, articles are divided into topics, and each article allows users to upvote using the API.
 Users can also add or delete comments on an article.

 https://goodnews101.netlify.app/